spacetelescope/jdaviz/docs/mosviz/import_data.rst

 Manual Loading
 --------------

-If an automatic parser isn't provided yet for your data, Mosviz provides manual loading by specifying which files are which, and the associations between them.
+If an automatic parser is not provided yet for your data, Mosviz provides manual loading by specifying which files are which, and the associations between them.
 This is done by generating three lists containing the filenames for the 1D spectra, 2D spectra, and images in your dataset.
 These three lists are taken as arguments by :meth:`~jdaviz.configs.mosviz.helper.Mosviz.load_data`.
-The association between files is assumed to be the order of each list. (e.g. The first object consists of the first filenames specified in each list, the second target is the second in each list, and so forth.)
+The association between files is assumed to be the order of each list (e.g., the first object consists of the first filename specified in each list, the second target is the second in each list, and so forth).

 Currently, manual loading is supported in the Jupyter context only.